FrankSommer-64/coaly/README.md

 Current Coaly versions are:

--   Version 0.1.0 - feature complete, but still widely untested
+-   Version 0.1.1 - feature complete, but still widely untested

 A detailed [changelog](CHANGELOG.md) is available for releases.
+For planned releases check roadmap.pdf in the doc folder.

 ### Rust version requirements